PramodToleti/API-Calls--Movies/README.md

 Given two files `app.js` and a database file `moviesData.db` consisting of two tables `movie` and `director`.

-Write APIs to perform CRUD operations on the tables `movie`, `director` containing the following columns,
+Written APIs to perform CRUD operations on the tables `movie`, `director` containing the following columns,

 **Movie Table**